rossgk2/AdobeSignJava8SDKEdits/README.md

 4. Replace the adobe-sign-java-sdk-1.1.1.jar.zip in fldr/build/libs with adobe-sign-java-sdk-1.1.1.jar from the build/libs folder of the already-modified SDK.

-5. Use the dependencies from this build.gradle from the GigaSign source code (even though it’s not from the SDK, it’s probably originally SDK) in a build.gradle file.
+5. Use the dependencies from the build.gradle from the GigaSign source code (even though it’s not from the SDK, it’s probably originally SDK) in a build.gradle file.
 Put this in fldr.
 Add a settings.gradle to fldr whose only content is the single line include ':rest-api-sdk'.

 6. Follow the below steps 1 - 4 and view the repository in Eclipse Mars 2.
 For some reason, some of the decompiled source files are missing `import` statements, even though those `import` statements can be seen when browsing the original files in JD-GUI.
 Manually fix these import statements.